 5. Great Fuel Efficiency

-There was a time when 4WD were renowned for chewing up petrol.
-However, modern carnations have come a long way in regard to fuel efficiency, with many models now designed to switch between two-wheel and four-wheel drive depending on the terrain.
+There was a time when 4WDs were renowned for chewing up petrol.
+However, modern caravans have come a long way in terms of fuel efficiency, with many models now designed to switch between two- and four-wheel drive depending on the terrain.

-This flexibility enables them to reduce fuel consumption on smoother roads and, therefore, drive for longer without having to fill up the tank, some of which, including the Nissan Navara, is a whopping 80 litres in size.
+This flexibility enables them to reduce fuel consumption on smoother roads and, therefore, drive for longer without having to fill up the tank, which, in some models, including the Nissan Navara, is a whopping 80 litres.

 6. Better Protect You From The Elements